chatwars/chatwars-api-docs/index.md

 | [CW3](https://t.me/chatwarsbot) | CW3 is the most recent iteration of Chat Wars, and receives updates very soon after the international server receives an update.
 It has no restrictions on who can join the game, however, text is a mixture of Russian and English.
 This version of the game was launched in Mid 2018. |

 ## Abstract
 Interaction is done via AMQP (by rabbitMQ).
 Application should publish a message to the appropriate exchange with  an appropriate routing key, and then, listen for and react to incoming messages in its queue.
-E.g. for the application named `dices` that is running on the international server there would a be direct exchange named `dices_ex`, routing key `dices_o` and an inbound queue `dices_i` (for the testing purpose there will be `dices_to` and `dices_ti` queues respectively)
+E.g. for the application named `dices` that is running on the international server there would a be direct exchange named `dices_ex`, routing key `dices_o` and an inbound queue `dices_i`

 The connection url will be: `amqps://dices:[hidden]@api.chatwars.me:5673/`